Kim Kardashian Dons Revealing Bodysuit In Morning Instagram Picture

 Black and skimpy appears to be Kim Kardashian’s go-to choice of clothing this week.
-On Monday, the Keeping Up with the Kardashians star took to her Instagram page to greet her fans with a rather sexy snapshot that is bound to send temperatures soaring.
+On Monday, the Keeping Up With the Kardashians star took to her Instagram page to greet her fans with a rather sexy snapshot that is bound to send temperatures soaring.

 In the photo in question, the 38-year-old reality TV star is seated in a chair in front of a mirror rocking what looks like a black bodysuit or one-piece swimsuit.
 She is holding her phone next to her face to capture her reflection as she blows a kiss to the camera and throws the peace sign with her fingers.